 In the social/public welfare field, Shibusawa took a leading role center stage, very much relied on as the promoter, organizer, supporter or adviser of most major projects.
 Contributing to public education represented another example of his public involvement.
+He

-He Photo: Shibusawa Memorial Museum
+Photo: Shihusawa Memorial Museum

 Shibusawa Eiichi He was the outstanding entrepreneur in modern Japan, founding over 400 companies and institutions most of which are still operating.
-He believed in the common good and the country's economic growth over personal wealth.
+He believed in the common good and the country's economic growth over personal wealth helped in the founding of Hitotsubashi University, for example, to train young men for business careers, as well as Japan Women's University which was the first to admit female students.